brooklynrail/brooklynrail-platform/content/events/2020/07/devendra-banhart-with-constance-lewallen.md

       quirky, whimsical, at times melancholic sensibility.
 His most recent album is Ma, a collection of tender and elegant songs that speak to the Buddhist belief that everyone has been a mother at some point.
+poets:
+  - person: murat-nemet-nejat
+    event_bio: Murat Nemet-Nejat's work includes the poems The Spiritual Life of Replicants, Animals of Dawn, and the essays “Questions of Accent” among others.
+He is presently writing the poem Camels and Weasels and preparing a book of English translations of the Turkish poet Sami Baydar."
 date: 2020-08-07 13:00:00 -0500
 end_date: 2020-08-07 14:00:00 -0500
 series: 103